What is reverse cycle air conditioning?

 The opposite occurs during the hot times of the year when the refrigerant absorbs the heat from inside your home which is then expelled outside, cooling your home.

-Inverter reverse cycle air conditioning can vary their output to manage the cooling or heating requirements.
+Inverter reverse cycle air conditioners can vary their output to manage the cooling or heating requirements.
 Rather than turning off once the desired temperature is achieved and then turning back on when the thermostat begins to drop as older air con models did inverter technology gently adjusts the power to maintain a comfortable temperature efficiently.

 Reverse cycle air con styles